- A property owner who failed to maintain a property, resulting in injuries that led to death.

 We understand that nothing can bring back your loved one.
 However, if you are the surviving family member of someone who was killed as the result of a New York accident caused by someone else’s negligence, you could be entitled to compensation for your loss.

-Let a New York City wrongful death attorney at David Resnick & Associates, P.C., help you by protecting your legal right to compensation.
+Let our wrongful death lawyers at David Resnick & Associates, P.C. help you by protecting your legal right to compensation.
 The time period for filing a wrongful death claim is shorter than for most personal injury claims.
 Most New York wrongful death actions must be filed within two years of the death.
 Talk to a qualified New York wrongful death lawyer as soon as possible to protect your legal rights and interests.

 The following are some of the more common scenarios that give rise to a wrongful death lawsuit: